comworkio/gcs-snapshot/README.md

 Google cloud storage snapshots.

-It copy a GCS bucket into a new one (with the same name suffixed by `-snap-{date}`) and keep a limited number of snapshots you'll be able to configure.
+It copy a GCS bucket into a new one (with the same name suffixed by `-bkp-{date}`) and keep a limited number of snapshots you'll be able to configure.

 There's also a "restore" mode to copy a specific snapshot to the source bucket.